yetulaxman/containers-workflows/_hands-on/day3/local_image.md

    ls -l  trimmomatic_image.tar  # to see the local copy of image tarball
    ```

-4. Copy the image tarball from PWD to scratch folder on Puhti
+4. Copy the image tarball from PWD to your **scratch* folder on Puhti

    ```
    scp trimmomatic_image.tar YOURCSCUSERNAME@puhti.csc.fi:/scratch/project_xxx/YOURCSCUSERNAME